 Hunt Monitors do what it sounds like.
 They monitor hunts for illegal activity such as digging-out foxes which they have run to ground or indeed ‘just’ chasing foxes.
 The League Against Cruel Sports are one example of an organisation which does this, as are the independent Hunt Monitors.
 Saboteurs sabotage hunts and many have been doing so even before the Hunting Act came into force.
 Many of them will continue to do so even if the Act is repealed because it is not about upholding the law, but about saving or helping wildlife.

 “Antis are just animal lovers who don’t know anything about the countryside”

 Many of us grew up / live in the countryside.
 Some of us are ex-hunt ourselves.
-Some of us believe that ‘countryside practices’ can be as harmful to the environment as many that take place in the cities.
+Some of us grew up on farms.
+Some of us believe that ‘countryside practices’ can be as harmful to the environment as many practices that take place in the cities.
 Just because we disagree with something that happens in the countryside, it does not mean that we don’t understand it.
 Many of us don’t class ourselves as “animal lovers”.
 We don’t necessarily ‘love’ non-human animals any more than we ‘love’ elderly people, children, refugees, those living below the poverty line, prisoners… but when those ‘groups’ of people are facing cruelty or injustice, something should be done about it.

 “Foxes are vermin”